linuxserver/docker-sonarr/README.md

 ## Updates / Monitoring

-* Upgrade to the latest version of Plex simply `docker restart sonarr`.
+* Upgrade to the latest version of sonarr simply `docker restart sonarr`.
 * Monitor the logs of the container in realtime `docker logs -f sonarr`.

 **Credits**